rgiordan/MicrocreditLRVB/README.md

 #MicrocreditLRVB

+**Warning: this package is currently in a state of transition and may not be working correctly.
+I'm not keeping it up-to-date since I presume not a lot of people are looking at it.
+Please email the author if you're interested in running the examples.**

 This is an R package, but it has a number of C++ dependencies that must be installed and built before it can be installed, including one in the `inst` directory of this repo.